Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Conclusion

 \section{Conclusion}

-We studied weakly supervised learning from \emph{tuple-level exact positive counts} (NTMP) and showed how to train a binary classifier without instance labels.
-Our key contribution is a closed-form \emph{unbiased risk estimator} (URE) that couples the flattened tuple mixture $\pTtil$ (with weight $\alpha{=}m/n$) and an auxiliary unlabeled pool $p_U$ (with prior $\pi$), eliminating the unknown class-conditionals via a $2{\times}2$ linear system.
-On top of this objective, we established generalization guarantees with optimal $N^{-1/2}$ rates (up to logs), characterized identifiability and conditioning through the factor $\lvert \pi-\alpha\rvert^{-1}$, and derived robustness results for \emph{prior misspecification} and \emph{random count noise} (uniform bias bounds and excess-risk control).
-We also introduced simple nonnegative \emph{stability corrections} (ABS/ReLU) that reduce variance while preserving asymptotic correctness.
+We studied weakly supervised learning from NTMP and showed how to train a binary classifier without instance labels.
+Our key contribution is a closed-form URE that couples the flattened tuple mixture $\pTtil$ (with weight $\alpha{=}m/n$) and an auxiliary unlabeled pool $p_U$ (with prior $\pi$), eliminating the unknown class-conditionals via a $2{\times}2$ linear system.
+On top of this objective, we established generalization guarantees with optimal $N^{-1/2}$ rates (up to logs), characterized identifiability and conditioning through the factor $\lvert \pi-\alpha\rvert^{-1}$, and derived robustness results for prior misspecification and random count noise (uniform bias bounds and excess-risk control).
+We also introduced simple nonnegative stability corrections (ABS/ReLU) that reduce variance while preserving asymptotic correctness.

 Empirically, NTMP consistently matches or outperforms representative weak-supervision alternatives (e.g., UU variants and clustering) and maintains favorable COR/TPR/FPR/$F_{1}$ trade-offs.
 The observed trends align with theory: performance remains stable under class-prior shifts and tuple reconfigurations, with degradation confined to the narrow ill-conditioned regime $\alpha\!\approx\!\pi$ predicted by the conditioning analysis.